syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Control-Initialization.md

 {% endhighlight %}

 N> The order of the reference to the script files made in the above section should be maintained in the same manner as mentioned above.

 ##### Adding Syncfusion mobile Widget into your HTML page

-Add the <input> element within the appview container and initialize its data-role attribute with ejmDatePicker widget name and then further define its other properties prefixed with the keyword data-ej as shown here.
+Add the &lt;input&gt; element within the appview container and initialize its data-role attribute with ejmDatePicker widget name and then further define its other properties prefixed with the keyword data-ej as shown here.

 N> The meta tag also has been added to render the application based on the device dimensions.